 (Abby Durr) There are two parts to this answer.

 First, you’ve got to start with careful evaluation of your loved one as a whole person.
-Look at the assistance your loved one needs through out the day and night and determine the level of skill needed by their caregivers.
-You also need to gain an understanding of their interests and ability to participate in activities and spiritual and social opportunities.
+Look at the assistance your loved one needs throughout the day and night and determine the level of skill needed by their caregivers.
+Do they need to go to an assisted living facility like Banfields Aged Care?
+Would home visits be sufficient or do they need round the clock care?
+You also need to gain an understanding of their interests and the ability to participate in activities and spiritual and social opportunities.
 Their financial resources are another major factor.
-The goal is usually to find a place they can stay long term (unless they are doing a short term stay) so their financial resources, or lack there of, and the care they may need in the future should be carefully considered.
+The goal is usually to find a place they can stay long term (unless they are doing a short term stay) so their financial resources, or lack thereof, and the care they may need in the future should be carefully considered.

 The financial stability of the place is important.
 If they are financially strained they are more likely to cut caregiver hours or overwork caregivers with long shifts or too many hours/week.

 Talk to residents and family members and look closely at their faces as you tour.
 Are they smiling and friendly?
 How do the staff interact with the residents and the staff interact with the staff?
 Does everyone know each other’s names?
 Do they seem to enjoy each other?
 Ask for references and actually call them.
 Ideally, talk to the family members of residents who lived and died at the facility.
 After time has passed family members are more likely to be able to reflect honestly and their fear of retaliation is eliminated.
 Of course there is the DSHS annual inspection results that are important to review and any enforcement letters that may be present on the DSHS website.